 Elevation gain: 760 m

-Day 6: Tuesday, 28 October – From Namakuriat to Kanton Lokiriama
+Day 7: Tuesday, 3 November 2026 - From Namakuriat to Kanton Lokiriama

 After a breakfast that includes freshly baked bread, you begin with a gradual climb.
 As you cycle along the unpaved roads, you’ll enjoy the beautiful views stretching out before you.
 Upon reaching the Kenyan border, the path twists towards the dry, rugged terrain of Turkana Country.
 You’ll immediately notice the landscape, temperature, and humidity are entirely different from the lush greenery of previous days.
 The final part of today’s journey takes you through various local communities, where cheerful greetings await you around every corner.
 After lunch, you still have 30 kilometres of challenging terrain ahead.
 It’s a mix of gravel, dry river crossings, and soft sandy paths.
 Coupled with high temperatures, this makes for a demanding section.
 Yet, the surrounding unique landscapes and incredible vistas will help you forget the heat.